RamblingCookieMonster/RamblingCookieMonster.github.io/Drafts/2015-05-22-Validation-And-Error-Handling.md

 ### Rambling

 A short while back, Adam Bertram was looking for suggestions on a theme for a PowerShell blog week.
-I suggested validation and error handling - these may seem dry, and are often ovelooked, despite being absolutely critical for reliability and consistency.
+I suggested validation and error handling - these may seem dry, and are often overlooked, despite being absolutely critical for reliability and consistency.
 June corrected my phrasing:

 [Not dry](/images/error-handling/june.png)!

+June is right.
+The problem is, we often don't realize how important these tasks are.
+In real life, we tend to take these for granted as well. look both ways before crossing the road.
+We check our wallet before heading to a cash-only spot.
+A chef taste-tests his craft.
+A tennis player squeezes each ball to avoid any duds.
+An author verifies their sources.
+Many of these cases become second nature, and you may not realize you're doing it.

+Yet often enough, someone writing code might forget to double check they have the expected results before proceeding, might let their code run after an error that could lead to disastrous results, or might take un-sanitized user input for a SQL query.
+All of these are solved problems, yet we might overlook them as 'boring' or 'dry'.

-Haven't seen anything on this, so here's a quick hit on validation, sanitization, error handling, and other important practices.
+Let's take a look at validation, sanitization, error handling, and other important practices.

 ### What Could Go Wrong?